chouseknecht/mariadb-container/README.md

 The following variables are set in defaults/main.yml and can be overriden at execution time:

 ```
+# Set the path to mysql data files
 mariadb_datadir: /var/lib/mysql

+# Set the location of the Unix socket file
 mariadb_socket: /var/lib/mysql/mysql.sock

+# Set the port on which mysqld listens.
 mariadb_port: 3306

+# Set to 'no' during development to speed yum package installs
+mariadb_clean_yum_cache: yes
 ```

 Dependencies